ZalZarak/RGBD-to-3D-Pose/README.md

 It can be integrated into other programs.
 Collision detection works between the humanoid and other objects.
 The collision humanoid collision filter group mask is (-1, 1, 0).
 Current joint positions are saved in self.joints.
+Pybullet IDs of currently valid/invalid limbs are saved in self.limb_list_valid and self.limb_list_invalid.

 - The limbs are defined in the config under Simulator/limbs, Simulator/radii and Simulator/lengths.
 - If a limb has a single joint, it becomes a sphere, if it has two joints, it becomes a cylinder.